 - Sample Letter of Justification for Late Contract Submittal

 - Contracts should be submitted prior to their effective dates.
-No contract shall be approved which has been submitted 60 days after its effective date, unless written justification is provided by the using agency and approval is granted by the Director of OSP or her designee.
+No contract shall be approved which has been submitted 60 days after its effective date, unless written justification is provided by the using agency and approval is granted by the Director of OSP or his/her designee.
 This sample is the minimum requirement for the Office of State Procurement's consideration of a contract's late submittal.
 (LAC 34.V.
 2521 (A))

 - Sample Letter of Justification for Multi-Year Contract

 - This sample document contains minimum language for justifying a contract that will extend beyond twelve months.